MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 The granularity of updates is entirely up to you:

-  * For recordings intended for persistence, you might write just a single record and then close the stream again – or keep a stream open and infrequently (e.g. once every few seconds) append regular updates as a good trade-off between storage space consumption and the timeliness and completeness of the saved data in case your scene quits unexpectedly (e.g. because it crashed).
+  * For recordings intended for persistence, you might write just a single record and then close the stream again – or keep a stream open and infrequently (for example, once every few seconds) append regular updates as a good trade-off between storage space consumption and the timeliness and completeness of the saved data in case your scene quits unexpectedly (for example, because it crashed).

-  * For recordings intended for diagnostics and replay, keep the stream open and frequently (i.e. once every step, just after doing Frozen World alignment) append updates to your recording file.
+  * For recordings intended for diagnostics and replay, keep the stream open and frequently (for example, once every step, just after doing Frozen World alignment) append updates to your recording file.
 The recording format is designed to be space-efficient and doesn't write a lot of data if nothing much changed since the last record.

 #### 1. Opening the stream